sql-formatter-org/sql-formatter/README.md

-While templating is not directly supported by SQL Formatter, the workaround is to use [paramTypes](docs/paramTypes.md) config option to treat these occurances of templating constructs as prepared-statement parameter-placeholders:
+While templating is not directly supported by SQL Formatter, the workaround is to use [paramTypes](docs/paramTypes.md) config option to treat these occurrences of templating constructs as prepared-statement parameter-placeholders:

 ```js
 format('SELECT {col1}, {col2} FROM {tablename};', {